 - It crashes the active browser window

-- Browser may respond to the request slowly
+- The browser may respond to the request slowly

 Different Ways to See a 408 Request Timeout Error